 Driving a car for personal use is one thing, but using it to drive other people around for pay is another, at least in the eyes of insurance companies.
 In general, personal insurance policies don't apply to business use.

-In Alabama, state and local legislators are still determining how to regulate ridesharing companies like Uber and Lyft.
+In Alabama, insurance coverage for ridesharing companies like Uber and Lyft varies depending on the provider.
 Though ridesharing companies offer their own insurance, such policies do not necessarily cover all the costs of an accident.
 Rideshare drivers should talk both with their employer and their insurance agent to make sure they and their passengers are covered for not just minimum liability in an accident, but also the injuries and damage caused by uninsured drivers.

 Car Accidents: How to File a Claim in Alabama